-At Stampede Insurance Services, we know that having a protected workplace gives you extra security and peace of mind.
-As a California employer, you have an obligation to ensure a safe workplace for your employees, and that’s where workers’ compensation insurance comes in.
+Stampede Insurance knows that having a protected workplace gives you extra security and peace of mind.
+As a California employer, you have an obligation to ensure a safe workplace for your employees, and that's where workers' compensation insurance comes in.

 The law requires businesses to have this type of insurance coverage to protect employees from unpredictable occurrences that may lead to injuries or hospitalization.